mezantrop/i486SX_soft_FPU/README.md

 ## Contacts

 If you have an idea, a question, or have found a problem, do not hesitate to open an issue or mail me directly: [Mikhail Zakharov](zmey20000@yahoo.com)
+The changes I made to the original Linus Torvalds and NetBSD code are licensed under BSD-2-Clause license